gregnr/node-http-parser/README.md

 }).listen(80);
 ```
+Test it out - open a tab in your browser and make a request to [http://localhost/](http://localhost/).
+Check your output.

 ### Events
 Node HTTP Parser calls the "parseComplete" event each time it finishes parsing a request/response.
 Below are all of the events supported: